ais-one/cookbook/README.md

 ## 2 Major Improvements (Without Breaking Changes)

-From Version 0.1.7 onwards, **scoped-slots** can and should be used for customized form and filter.
-Please use this instead of the previous way of **importing component files** as it is much cleaner. **importing component files** will be deprecated in a later version.

 Usage example can be found:
  - in **example-rest** project (see example-rest/README.md on quickstart)
    - example-rest/src/pages/Page.vue